Bryconops piracolina

-Bryconops piracolina is a small fish that inhabits the waters of Brazil.
+Bryconops piracolina is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in Brazil.
 It is slender and silvery in color, like many fish in Bryconops, but can be distinguished from other members by way of its dorsal fin, which has a black patch of color extending up from the fin-base; congeners usually have light pigment in the dorsal fin, or a brighter color (as in the orangefin tetra, B. affinis).

 Its specific epithet, piracolina, is in reference to the stream where it was found, the Igarapé Piracolina (which is located in the Río Madeira basin).

 Description

 Bryconops piracolina reaches a maximum of roughly 7.1cm (2.8 in) in standard length (excluding the tail fin).
 This places it slightly to the smaller side of the genus Bryconops as a whole.
 Its dorsal fin sports pigmentation along the base that streaks away from the body, which is a unique feature that can be used to distinguish it from its congeners.
 It lacks humeral spots, which is another distinguishing feature, and its adipose fin is entirely black.
 The lattermost aspect is shared with Bryconops inpai and Bryconops munduruku, but these two are dissimilar to B. piracolina in many ways.
 Its slender body shape and general silver coloration are otherwise common aspects.

 When a specimen is preserved in alcohol, the scattered black chromatophores (pigment cells) on its face, head, and upper jaw become more evident, though they have little impact on overall coloration.
 Its lateral line also becomes much clearer, manifesting as a bold, dark stripe against scales that turn a yellowish-brown.
 The lateral line scales themselves are pored only to the end of the hypural plate, the plate that joins the fish's tail to its body.